Metrication: Status by country/region

+Methods of conversion

 There are three common ways that nations convert from traditional measurement systems to the metric system.
 The first is the quick or "Big-Bang" route.
 The second way is to phase in units over time and progressively outlaw traditional units.
 This method, favoured by some industrial nations, is slower and generally less complete.
 The third way is to redefine traditional units in metric terms.
 This has been used successfully where traditional units were ill-defined and had regional variations.

 The "Big-Bang" way is to simultaneously outlaw the use of pre-metric measurement, metricate, reissue all government publications and laws, and change education systems to metric.
 India was the first Commonwealth country to use this method of conversion.
 Its changeover lasted from 1 April 1960, when metric measurements became legal, to 1 April 1962, when all other systems were banned.
 The Indian model was extremely successful and was copied over much of the developing world.
 Two industrialized Commonwealth countries, Australia and New Zealand, also did a quick conversion to metric.

 The phase-in way is to pass a law permitting the use of metric units in parallel with traditional ones, followed by education of metric units, then progressively ban the use of the older measures.
 This has generally been a slow route to metric.
 The British Empire permitted the use of metric measures in 1873, but the changeover was not completed in most Commonwealth countries other than India and Australia until the 1970s and 1980s when governments took an active role in metric conversion.
 In the United Kingdom and Canada, the process is still incomplete.
 Japan also followed this route and did not complete the changeover for 70 years.
 By law, loose goods sold with reference to units of quantity have to be weighed and sold using the metric system.
 In 2001, the EU directive 80/181/EEC stated that supplementary units (imperial units alongside metric including labelling on packages) would become illegal from the beginning of 2010.
 In September 2007, a consultation process was started which resulted in the directive being modified to permit supplementary units to be used indefinitely.